 Prelude to the Texas Revolution

 New Orleans, January 9, 1815.
-The day after the end of the battle of New Orleans, the last battle of the war of 1812, the future winds of revolution in Texas to the West stirred in the thoughts of men.
+The day after the end of the battle of New Orleans, the future winds of revolution in Texas to the West stirred in the thoughts of men.

 The planned projects of two innovative minds came to success here.
-Two men had just completed individual feats, thought to be impossible or at least improbable, that brought great changes to America and the World.
+Two men had just completed individual feats, thought to be impossible or at least improbable, that brought great changes to the United States and the World.

-Town of Brownsville, on a river, a distant river some 2,200 miles up-river from New Orleans was the beginning of a precedence setting steamboat trip by a vessel of a name to remain famous on vessels in the future.
-The "Enterprise", designed and funded by investors of Brownsville, PA, up-stream from Pittsburgh on the Monongahela river.
+Town of Brownsville, on a river, a distant river some 2,200 miles up-river from New Orleans was the beginning of a precedence setting steamboat trip by a vessel of a name previously famous and will be famous on United States vessels in the future.
+The "Enterprise"; designed and funded by investors of Brownsville, PA, up-stream from Pittsburgh on the Monongahela river.

 Enterprise was seventy feet long by fifteen feet wide with twin high pressure steam engines and boilers.
-Displacement about fifty tons.
+Displacement over 100,000 pounds.
 This design was cutting edge technology that quadrupled torque and power to propel the Enterprise and similar designs in the future.